 Federal Direct Parent PLUS Loan

 Parents may also choose to take out a Parent PLUS loan through the Department of Education to help with the cost of your education.
-The amount for which parents are eligible to apply is listed on the Award Summary.
+The amount for which parents are eligible to apply is listed on the Financial Aid Summary.
 Parents apply online.

 Federal Perkins Loans